fictorial/jefe/README.markdown

 ### IPC

 Jefe and the child processes communicate through a pipe.
 Jefe sends a request, the child handles the request, and the child returns a response to Jefe.
+Requests and responses are JSON objects delimited by CRLF ("\r\n").

 Requests include: